Lake Placid & Adirondacks Activities Guide

 Fall Edition

-Aerial view of rattlesnake mountain foliage near The Lake House
+Aerial view of rattlesnake mountain foliage near High Peaks Resort

 With 6 million acres of wilderness, the Adirondack Mountains hold unlimited potential for adventure and with so many possibilities it can be hard to decide on all the things to do this spring.
 To help you plan your experience we asked Ed Kanze, Naturalist and Adirondack Guide, what's special about spring in the Adirondacks.
 To leverage Ed's advice, see our list of suggestions below for each month this spring.
 Enjoy your fun in the Lake Placid region and don't forget to stop by and see us downtown.